MicrosoftDocs/azure-docs/articles/iot-accelerators/iot-accelerators-remote-monitoring-email-actions.md

 ## Sign in to Outlook <a name="outlook"></a>

-If this is your first-time enabling email actions within your solution accelerator, you will see a warning not saying that you need to sign into Outlook.
-The purpose of this is to set up an email account, which will be responsible for sending out the email notification.
-It is recommended that you create a specific Outlook account just for solution accelerator notifications and use that to sign in with.
-You will continue to see this warning note until you have signed in with an Outlook account.
-Once you have signed in, you will see a successful message below the email actions toggle.
+If this is your first-time enabling email actions within your solution accelerator, you will see a warning saying that you need to sign into Outlook.
+The purpose of this warning is to set up an email account, which will be responsible for sending out the email notification.
+It is recommended that you create a specific Outlook account just for solution accelerator notifications and use that account to sign in with.
+You will continue to see the warning note until you have signed in with an Outlook account.
+Once you have signed in, you will see a success message below the email actions toggle.

 ![successful login](./media/iot-accelerators-remote-monitoring-email-actions/success.png)